josbouten/bioplot/doc/_build/html/_sources/settings.txt

  showEer = True

-Maximum value of False Accept Rate in %.
+Set the upper limits for the False Accept Rate in %.
 Choose from 0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 40, 60, 80, 90, 95, 98, 99,
 99.5, 99.8, 99.9, 99.95, 99.98, 99.99, 99.995, 99.998, 99.999 ::

  maxFalseAcceptRate = 60

-Maximum value of False Rejection Rate in %.
+Set the upper limits for the False Rejection Rate in %.
 Choose from 0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 40, 60, 80, 90, 95, 98, 99,
 99.5, 99.8, 99.9, 99.95, 99.98, 99.99, 99.995, 99.998, 99.999 ::